How to validate positioning strategy with target audiences in Australia in 2026

 ROI insights

 Positioning – how you deliberately shape perceptions of your brand in the minds of your target customers – is crucial for success.
 But a brilliant positioning strategy is useless if it doesn’t resonate.
-As we move into 2026, with increasingly fragmented media and sophisticated consumers, validating that resonance requires a more nuanced approach than simply asking ‘do you like this?’
-We need to understand if your positioning actually influences behaviour.
+As we move into 2026, with increasingly fragmented media and sophisticated consumers, validating your positioning *before* a full launch is more important than ever.
+It’s about minimising risk and maximising your return on investment.

 The bottom line